vtex/styleguide/react/components/ActionMenu/README.md

-#### A DropdownMenu lets a user choose an action to perform from a list of options (menu).
+#### An ActionMenu lets a user choose an action to perform from a list of options (menu).

 ### 👍 Dos

 - Give a comprehensive title (label) that helps the user to choose the best action to take.
-- Mind the order of the options, like putting more probable to be picked on that.
+- Use `isDangerous` prop for options that perform damaging actions as deleting something.
+- Use `shouldCloseOnClick` prop for auto closing menu after clicking an option.
+- Use `isSimpleIcon` prop when you want an icon (not a button with an icon) to identify your menu.

 ### 👎 Don'ts

-- Don't use a DropdownMenu if you want to provide a list of options that doesn't represent actions.
+- Don't use an ActionMenu if you want to provide a list of options that doesn't represent actions.

 ### Related components

 - Consider a <a href="#/Components/Forms?id=dropdown">Dropdown</a> if you expect the user to select a value from a list of options that doesn't represent actions.
+- This component uses the Menu component (the list of actions) that should never be used alone.

 Alignment